rocket-pool/RPIPs/RPIPs/RPIP-28.md

 created: 2023-08-11
 ---

-## Abstract
+## Motivation and Abstract

 Right now, if an NO falls below the minimum (value of RPL staked <10% of borrowed ETH), they can't add a new minipool to that node unless they stake enough to reach the minimum AND cover the new minipool.
 Unless, of course, they make a new node.
-This means that we're creating an incentive to make sock puppet nodes.
+This means that an incentive currently exists to make sock puppet nodes.

 This proposal suggests adding the ability to do a combined minipool deposit AND RPL stake.
 This